-This privacy notice was published on 27 September 2018.
+This privacy notice was published on 21 May 2018 and last updated on (n/a).

 I continually review my privacy practices and may change this policy from time to time.
-When I do it will be placed on the website.
+When I do it will be placed on the website/ insert notice mechanism].